 An administrative judge might deny a workers’ compensation claim if there is not sufficient evidence to prove that an injured worker sustained an injury in the scope and course of their employment.
 Additionally, a claim may be denied if there is not enough evidence to support that an injured worker received an injury caused by either their work activities or a specific accident at work. a claim could be denied if an administrative judge determines that the alleged injury was not related.

 Claims could be denied if the injury was pre-existing, either from some other injury in the injured workers’ history, or as a result of some degenerative condition such as arthritis or bursitis.
 Usually, claims are denied when the administrative judge does not believe that there is sufficient evidence that the injured worker sustained an injury at work or that the injury is disabling.

 How an Experienced Cambridge Workers’ Comp.
 Appeals Lawyer Could Help

-A workers’ compensation lawyer will take all necessary steps and follow the procedures and rules concerning appeals at the Department of Industrial Accidents to ensure that an injured worker’s appeal is timely and properly completed.
+A Boston workers’ compensation appeals lawyer will take all necessary steps and follow the procedures and rules concerning appeals at the Department of Industrial Accidents to ensure that an injured worker’s appeal is timely and properly completed.
 The injured worker then has the best chance of success in prevailing at the appeal.
 While the denial is being appealed, a lawyer keeps the channels of communication open with the insurance company to try and see if there is an opportunity to settle the claim.
 When available, settlements can provide some guarantee of a specific amount that the worker will receive.

 Call (617) 925-6407 today to learn more about how our Cambridge workers’ compensation attorney could help with appealing a workers’ compensation decision in Cambridge.